sisl/Contrail/docs/source/tutorial.rst

 Saving
 ======================

-The EGGUI allows users to save both generated data sets (.dat) and previously used generation models (.json).
+Contrail allows users to save both generated data sets (.dat) and previously used generation models (.json).
 You can refer to THIS DOC for what a generation model is and how it is structured.

+Steps to Save Waypoints and Models:
-To save, click the "Save Waypoints (.dat) or Model (.json)" button in the top-left corner.
-This will trigger a popup window where you can select whether you'd like to save the generated waypoints, the generation model, or both.
-Fill in the names for the desired files and then click "Save."
-This will automatically save the waypoint files to the scr/data folder and the generation models to the scr/models folder within the local repository.
-If the files are not too large, the browser will also present the files as a download.
+#.
+Click **Save Waypoints (.dat) or Model (.json)** button; this will trigger a popup window where you can select whether you'd like to save the generated waypoints, the generation model, or both.
+#.
+Fill in the names for the desired files and then click **Save.**

+  * This will automatically save the waypoint files to the scr/data folder and the generation models to the scr/models folder within the local repository.
+  *  If the files are not too large, the browser will also present the files as a download.

 You can only save after generating a data set, not after uploading a waypoints file or creating a nominal encounter.

-LEAD USERS TO THE PAGE DESCRIBING HOW THE SETTINGS PAGE WORKS.